brittonhayes/dnd/models/README.md

     // Name is the name of this proficiency resource Name string `json:"name"`

-    //Classes that start with this proficiency.
+    // Classes that start with this proficiency.
     Classes []APIReference `json:"classes"`

     // Races that start with this proficiency.